Salil03/GetCode/README.md

 # GetCode
 This is a ST3 plugin which:

-- Gets the program name in the form of the url from Codeforces/Codechef
-- Parses the problem page
-- Generates a program file (default: .cpp file) with ready made code (snippet)
-- Opens the file in current window
+1. Take the url of a problem such as https://www.codechef.com/problems/INVLIS.
+3. Parse the url and get the problem code(In this case it is **INVLIS**).
+4. Create a new .cpp or .py file with a pre-determined template(cpp.snippets which is customized via settings).

 ### Keyboard shortcuts